Sonoma Developmental Center: 2013 protests

-“It was the worst time of my life.
-Shut these hellholes down now.”
+"It was the worst time of my life.
+Shut these hellholes down now."

 2015 CIR investigation

 A 2015 investigation by the Center for Investigative Reporting showed that the five developmental centers in California, also known as state schools, were directly responsible for 13 deaths since 2002, and held responsibility for many more.
-In October of 2005, a staff member found a 25-year-old resident vomiting blood in his bed at the Sonoma Developmental Center.
+In October 2005, a staff member found a 25-year-old resident vomiting blood in his bed at the Sonoma Developmental Center.
 In his vomit, staff found a plastic-handled cotton swab used for dry mouth.
 They immediately transferred him to an outside hospital.
 The hospital found other swabs in his mouth, which had punctured his esophagus and aorta.